Why SMART Goals Work Better Than Regular Goals

 The problem is simple: “Without a deadline, nothing feels urgent.”

-SMART goals solve this by adding time constraints: “I will achieve this in 8 weeks.”
+SMART goals solve this by adding a clear timeframe: “I will achieve this in 8 weeks.”

 Deadlines do a few important things: